Academic flexibility and attendance guidance

 It is appropriate to request that the student show documentation for illness/injury/hospitalization.
 Students who have been hospitalized for both physical and mental health reasons will frequently miss class even after release.

-Consultation with the Office of Student Assistance and Support is encouraged as well as asking the student to follow up with the Office of Student Assistance and Support.
+Consultation with the Office of Student Assistance and Support is encouraged as well as asking the student to follow up with the Office of Student Assistance and Support for additional support.

 Academic calendars are well known prior to the start of the academic year.
 It is the instructor’s decision to allow this accommodation, or not.